The Create a Course Challenge 2019 top 5 has been selected by your votes!

 No beer coaster to hand?
 Fill one in online.

 As soon as we receive your idea through one of the channels above, we’ll send you a form you can use to further develop your idea.
 Which teaching methods will be used in your course?
 What will the students learn?
 Which lecturers will be involved?
 What study material will the students use, and how will they be assessed?
+If there are more than ten entries, a selection will be made by the selection committee, with the requirements and criteria in mind.

 All UvA students and staff may vote once for their favourite course idea The five ideas with the most votes will continue in the challenge and will go to round 4.